NajiElKotob/Awesome-Secure-Coding/README.md

 * Guidelines for Identifying Security Requirements and Expectations
   * Identify sources of security requirements
   * Elicit and prioritize security requirements
-  * Meet PCI DSS requirements
+  * Meet Standards and Compliance Requirements
 * Identifying Security Requirements and Expectations
   * [Examples of ISO 27001 interested parties and your compliance requirements](https://www.itgovernance.co.uk/blog/examples-of-iso-27001-interested-parties)
 ### 1.2.
 Identify Factors That Undermine Software Security